Jörg Michael

-Jörg Michael (born 27 March 1963) is a German drummer who is known for playing with numerous groups, including the power metal band Stratovarius, with whom he played from 1995 to 2011.
+Jörg Michael (born 27 March 1963) is a German drummer who is known for playing with numerous groups, including the power metal band Stratovarius, with whom he played from 1995 to 2011, and Saxon (2004–2005).
 He has also been a member of Mekong Delta, Rage, and many more heavy metal bands.

 Biography

 Michael left Stratovarius in 2011 for "personal reasons".
 Around the same time he was diagnosed with thyroid cancer, from which he later made a full recovery.

 He is currently a member of Heavatar, a German power metal band founded in 2013.

 Michael is considered to be one of the most important and influential power metal drummers.